GoogleCloudPlatform/java-docs-samples/spanner/opentelemetry_traces/Readme.md

     String databaseId = "my-database";
     ````

 2. Configure trace data export.
-You can use either the OTEL [Collector](https://opentelemetry.io/docs/collector/quick-start/ with the OTLP Exporter or the Cloud Trace Exporter.
+You can use either the OpenTelemetry [Collector](https://opentelemetry.io/docs/collector/quick-start/ with the OTLP Exporter or the Cloud Trace Exporter.
 By default, the Cloud Trace Exporter is used.

-- To use OTLP Exporter, Set up the OTEL [Collector](https://opentelemetry.io/docs/collector/quick-start/) and update the OTLP endpoint in `OpenTelemetryUsage.java` class
+- To use OTLP Exporter, Set up the OpenTelemetry [Collector](https://opentelemetry.io/docs/collector/quick-start/) and update the OTLP endpoint in `OpenTelemetryUsage.java` class
     ````
     boolean useCloudTraceExporter = true; // Replace to false for OTLP String otlpEndpoint = "http://localhost:4317"; // Replace with your OTLP endpoint